CatherineJOnia/ChatGPT/README.md

 # ChatGPT Clone

-ChatGPT (Chat Generative Pre-trained Transformer) is a chatbot developed by OpenAI and launched in November 2022.
-It is built on top of OpenAI's GPT-3 family of large language models and has been fine-tuned (an approach to transfer learning) using both supervised and reinforcement learning techniques.
+ChatGPT is a natural language processing (NLP) system developed by OpenAI.
+It is designed to generate human-like conversations in response to user input.
+ChatGPT uses a large neural network to generate the conversations, which are based on an understanding of the context and knowledge of language.
+ChatGPT is meant to be used by developers to create more human-like, interactive chatbots.

 ## Features